Life Coaching - What are the Benefits?

 • Attain the necessary skills to effectively cope and achieve your objectives.

-The life coach also facilitates the process of setting goals, developing and implementing a plan of action, monitoring and evaluating performance while helping you to modify your plan towards attaining your goal and improving performance.
-[2] See figure 1.
+The life coach also facilitates the process of setting goals, developing and implementing a plan of action, and monitoring and evaluating performance, while helping you modify your plan to attain your goal and improve performance.
+[2] See Figure 1.

 The cognitive-behavioural coach recognises that goal achievement is best accomplished by regulating the four dimensions of human experience - thoughts, feelings, behaviour, and situation or environment.
 [2]